Get a Free Song

 What you actually get (and how fast)

-You get a 2 to 3 minute MP3 in your email tomorrow morning.
+You get a 2 to 3 minute MP3 in your email in about 30 minutes.
 Plays on any phone, any smart speaker, any Zoom call.
 Yours forever — no app to download, no subscription.
 If a detail is off, you get one round of free edits.

 For Mother's Day weekend specifically, the timing math is:

-• Order Saturday before midnight EST → MP3 arrives Sunday morning, in time for brunch / video call
+• Free slot open → MP3 arrives in about 30 minutes, in time for brunch / video call

-For a free Saturday-night order, Sunday morning delivery is the realistic baseline.
+For a free order, ~30-minute delivery is the realistic baseline whenever a slot is open.

 If she lives far away — even better